-Listening Inventory For Education - Revised 15 questions in the Student Appraisal.
-5-level response rating level of challenge listening under 15 different classroom and school listening situations.
+Arabic translation - Listening Inventory For Education - Revised 15 questions in the Student Appraisal.
+5-level response rating level of challenge listening under 15 different classroom and school lis

 Are you used to logging in to Takeout as a Teacher Tools member?
 You need to use your password and the email address associated with your Teacher Tools account instead of your Teacher Tools username to login to Takeout and access your previously purchased files.